 We always pay writers well.
 We want to attract great talent, and we don’t believe in asking people to write for free or for “exposure.”
 Instead, we pay writers and promote them as much as we can.
 (Pitch us your idea.)

 Many talented writers have their own sites and don’t want to lock up great articles in other publications forever.
 The Magazine operates under more liberal author terms than most of the publishing industry: authors retain ownership of their writing, and they may republish their work on their own sites two months after it appears here.

 We are writers, so we designed The Magazine to be an ideal home for our work.

 We also pay photographers to license existing work or hire them for new photo shoots, and occasionally commission or license original editorial illustration.

 (We even have a book of our best work from our first year in publication, available in both digital and hardcover formats.)

 Instead of using advertisements, The Magazine relies on subscriptions and individual issue sales to pay for the quality writing, photography, editing, illustration, proofreading, design, and programming that make up each issue.
 We don’t sell personal information, we have no outside investment, and we’re not owned by a larger company.
 It’s all on subscribers and issue buyers.

 The Magazine leaves behind a lot of what magazines “need.”
 And many magazines really do need them.
 But we don’t.

 I’d love for you to give us a try.
 Thank you.

-Most issues are 3–6 MB.
-You could download over 2,000 issues, if we had that many, and still have free space on the smallest iPhone or iPad.
+Most issues are a few megabytes in size.
+You could download over 1,000 issues, if we had that many, and still have free space on the smallest-capacity iPhone or iPad. ↩